 5. Stay close to your customers

 Continue to keep in close touch with those who have already ordered but not taken delivery.
 Reassure them and check if there are risks to cancellations.
 You may have to incur increased costs, resulting in reduced margins or have repricing conversations to pass on surcharges.
 These are best to be started as soon as there is likely to be any impact.
-Again there may even be positive business and profitable opportunities, I recall one of my cleinst back in 2009 buying a lot of stock at reduced prices, so evaluate your marketplace and exploit opportunitities if applicable.
+Again there may even be positive business and profitable opportunities.
+I recall one of my clients back in 2009 buying a lot of stock at reduced prices.
+So evaluate your marketplace and exploit opportunities if applicable.

 “The greatest danger in times of turbulence is not the turbulence itself, it is to act with yesterday’s logic” – Peter Drucker (1974)

 If you would like advice on how to grow your business and review where it is now, request a free business health check!